Largest City - Oklahoma City

 One feature that just can’t be beat about studying in Oklahoma is the affordability.
 Despite being among the top states in the percentage growth of per capita income, the average per capita income in the state is the 7th lowest in the nation at $21,000.
 However, this may be good news for international students in Oklahoma as it means tuition costs are, of course, much lower than schools in New England, for example.
 In fact, the city of Tulsa has been consistently rated (by a number of sources) as the number one most affordable city in which to live and/or rent in the United States, and Oklahoma City frequently rounds out “Top 10” lists of cities ranked by affordability.
 This being the case, the affordability of life in Oklahoma is a boon to those studying there, and students in “the Sooner State” are sure to see similarly modest prices associated with their educations.
 The public university system is extensive, with over 20 campuses throughout the state.

 There are also many private institutions in the state.
-However, these institutions are generally much more expensive than their public counterparts, and (due to the state’s being firmly situated in a heavily Christian portion of the country referred to as, “the Bible Belt”) (http://en.wikipedia.org/wiki/Bible_belt) many of the private colleges and universities in Oklahoma are religiously-affiliated or oriented.
-As an undergraduate, an international student studying abroad in Oklahoma can expect to pay an average of $14,500 to attend a private institution.
-As a graduate student at a private institution the figure is lowered to $9,800.
-A list of public and private universities in the state can be found here, while a breakdown of some of their costs can be found here and here.
+However, these institutions are generally much more expensive than their public counterparts, and (due to the state being firmly situated in a heavily Christian portion of the country referred to as, “the Bible Belt”) many of the private colleges and universities in Oklahoma are religiously-affiliated or oriented.
+As an undergraduate, an international student studying abroad in Oklahoma can expect to pay an average of $18,800 to attend a private institution.
+As a graduate student at a private institution the figure is lowered to $12,700.
+Research universities in Oklahoma so you can compare public and private institutions when it comes to costs, programs offered, and admissions requirements.

 For more information and to search schools to study in Oklahoma, and to contact them for free for further information, please visit the Study in the USA School Search.